akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

 - drop elements until more demand is signalled,
 - tear down the stream if unable to apply any of the above strategies.

-As we can see, this scenario effectively means that the ``Subscriber`` will *pull* the elements from the Publisher– this mode of operation is referred to as pull-based back-pressure.
+As we can see, this scenario effectively means that the ``Subscriber`` will *pull* the elements from the Publisher – this mode of operation is referred to as pull-based back-pressure.

 .. _stream-materialization-scala: